-- inattention: getting distracted easily, having poor concentration and organizational skills
+- inattention: getting distracted, having poor concentration and organizational skills

 - impulsivity: interrupting, taking risks

-- hyperactivity: never seeming to slow down, constantly talking and fidgeting, difficulty staying on task
+- hyperactivity: never seeming to slow down, talking and fidgeting, difficulties staying on task

-Someone with this type of ADHD may show more symptoms of inattention than of impulsivity and hyperactivity.
-They might also have impulse control issues and problems with hyperactivity at times, but these aren’t the main characteristics of inattentive ADHD.
-People who suffer from inattention often:
+If you have this type of ADHD, you may experience more symptoms of inattention than those of impulsivity and hyperactivity.
+You may struggle with impulse control or hyperactivity at times.
+But these aren’t the main characteristics of inattentive ADHD.

 - miss details and are distracted easily

 - have trouble focusing on a single task

 - have difficulty organizing thoughts and learning new information

 - lose pencils, papers, or other items needed to complete a task